JayMartMedia/browser-based-terminal/README.md

 > WARNING: Running this container in an environment accessible by untrusted users could negatively affect your network/hosts (see [#security](#security))

+> WIP: Still early stages in this project.
+Feel free to play around, but expect changes :)
 ## Overview

 This project allows you to run a Docker container that exposes its terminal to the browser.